 Bournemouth University holds several different events throughout the year so you can get a taster of what the university is like, hosting both campus visits and open days.

-On a campus visit you can tour the facilities of the university and attend a presentation on fees, funding, accommodation and student life.
-This kind of visit is designed to give you an idea of what student life is like on campus, and doesn't include any visits to subject departments or academic schools: these take place on open days.
+On an open day you can tour the facilities of the university and attend presentations on funding, accommodation and student life, as well as subject-specific talks.
+This kind of visit is designed to give you an idea of what student life is like on campus.

 The university runs a full academic year which isn't divided into terms but rather is dictated by the vacation breaks in between.
-The 2014/15 dates are as follows:
+Details can be found on their website.

 - Relationships & health